Plusnet Business service schedules

 4.12 The termination charges referred to in clause 6.6 of the conditions are set out in the Charges schedule.

-4.13 If The Customer ends the contract and/or ceases the service and does not request and use a migration access code (MAC) or other recognised transfer process to move to another service provider, The Customer must pay a cease charge which is set out in the Charges schedule.
+4.13 If the Customer ends the contract for the service and the service is ceased or the Customer switches their service to another provider on a different network, the Customer must pay a cease charge which is set out in the Charges schedule.
 A cease charge will not be payable where The Customer moves to a new site and Plusnet is unable to provide the service at the new site.

 5. Additional conditions